Fahadkiyani/Car4Rent/README.md

 ### 1.Home Screen.
    - [x] navigation bar
    - [x] search bar. with pressable options which opens a new screen for advance searches.
-         - search for your car input field
+         -search for your car input field
-         - city picker  <br />
+         -city picker  <br />
     - made a list of all cities in ascending order <br/>
     - two horizental lists.  <br/>
     - you may like: where latest manufectured cars or highly rated cars will be shown.